amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

     2. A histogram
     3. A line chart

-Each of these visualisations are able to answer one or multiple of the aforementioned target audience questions. jjj
+Each of these visualisations are able to answer one or multiple of the aforementioned target audience questions.
 To explain the design of our visualisations clearly, we will first obtain a solid understanding of our target audience and their needs.

 ### 1. Target Audience